Somali short-toed lark

 The Somali short-toed lark (Alaudala somalica) is a small passerine bird of the lark family found in eastern and north-eastern Africa.

 The habitat of the Somali short-toed lark is subtropical or tropical dry lowland grassland.

 Taxonomy

 The Somali short-toed lark was formally described in 1895 by the English ornithologist Richard Bowdler Sharpe based on a specimen collected on the Haud plateau of Somalia by the American explorer Arthur Donaldson Smith.
 Sharpe coined the binomial name Alaudala somalica.
 The Somali short-toed lark was formerly sometimes treated as a subspecies of the Mediterranean short-toed lark (Alaudala rufescens).
+The Athi short-toed lark was formerly treated as a subspecies.